 Middle East Real Estate Predictions

-Deloitte’s fifth Middle East Real Estate Predictions Dubai 2019 report examines the performance of Dubai’s real estate market in 2018 and forecasts the changes in the hospitality, residential, office, retail and industrial and logistics markets in 2019.
+Deloitte’s sixth annual Middle East Real Estate Predictions 2020 report examines the performance of Dubai’s real estate market in 2019 and forecasts the changes in the hospitality, residential, office, retail and industrial and logistics markets in 2020.

 Dubai is expected to retain its position as one of the most attractive tourism destinations in the world, in terms of the total number of international overnight visitors and visitor spend.
 ADRs continue to experience downward pressure as a result of increasing supply and minimal demand growth.
 As key performance metrics are under pressure, it is essential for hotel owners and operators to understand how to differentiate their offering and manage revenue.

 The residential market has experienced significant pressure owing to an increase in supply.
 Cost conscious residents have a wide range of product to choose from and as such landlords and developers are providing increased incentives for tenants and buyers, to include rent-free periods and favorable payment structures.

 Consolidation and workplace optimisation continue to drive occupier demand in the office sector.
 Remote working and a greater application of technology is increasingly influencing operating metrics for property owners, with shorter lease terms, “plug and play” or ready to move options and flexible floor plates designed to attract a wider customer base.

 Dubai’s Food & Beverage industry is in the midst of a significant transformation with online disruptors changing how often consumers dine out.
 Over the course of 2019, several major F&B market players have cited high rents often incorporating a turnover provisions as a key challenge for the sector.
 Meanwhile with an increase in competing supply, tenants are often in a dominant position when negotiating incentives such as rent free periods and capital contributions; in particular, for unique, well positioned and quality F&B concepts that can drive footfall.